zeon-bh/OP-2.2-Z30n-s-Remote-Access-Tool/README.md

 #### B. Preview stash contents using the Remote Access Tool

-1. You can view the contents of your Linked Stashes without opening the stash.
-Viewing stash contents does not consume Teleport artifact uses.
-Open your Remote Access Tool and select from the list of your Linked Stashes.
+1. You can view the contents of your linked stashes without opening the stash.
+Viewing the stash contents does not consume Teleport artifact uses.
+Open your Remote Access Tool and select from the list of your linked stashes.
 After selecting the stash from the list a preview window should appear on the right displaying all the contents of your selected stash.

 <p align="center">
   <img width="426" height="240" src="https://www.dropbox.com/scl/fi/3b6w3gixxroa4qgvdrt41/RAT_preview_01.jpg?rlkey=pmg40eigvteqj8l0uiw90zrky&st=kxg703rc&raw=1">